Computer-Programming-B/Tron/README.md

 + If `keyCode` is 40, set `direction` to 40
 9. Run the program.
 Once a person clicks on the screen, the light cycle should now be able to turn with the arrow keys
 10. Add a `mousePressed` function that increases `direction` by 1 with a right click and decreases it by 1 with a left click.
+11. There is a video lesson on the above steps: [Starting the tron assignment](https://www.youtube.com/watch?v=5LaX86RCMuQ)
-11. At this point you should have a working single player game.
-You should be able to operate the light cycle with either the keyboard or mouse
+12. At this point you should have a working single player game.
+You should be able to operate the light cycle with either the keyboard or mouse.

 Extensions:
 -----------